Joseph Popolo Jr.: Personal and family

 Popolo is married to Christine Freeman Popolo, the daughter of Donald S. Freeman Jr., who served as chairman of Freeman Company until 2019.
 Christine has also served on the company’s board of directors.
 Popolo has joked that marrying the chairman’s daughter positively influenced his career path.
+Popolo is a practicing catholic.

 Popolo’s family has longstanding connections to Boston College.
 His ties to the university extend beyond his role as a trustee.
 His maternal grandfather, Edward F. Connelly, was accepted to play football at the university in 1929 but was unable to attend due to family circumstances.
 Two of Connelly’s children, Helen (Class of 1967) and Edward Jr. (Class of 1972), did attend.
 Popolo’s father, Joseph V. Popolo Sr., received an MBA from Boston College in 1967.
 Popolo has credited his early interest in entrepreneurship to observing his parents build their computer software business.

 Popolo and his wife, Christine, have three children.
-Their daughter, Katherine (Kit) Popolo, graduated from the Carroll School of Management (CSOM) in 2020, and their youngest son, Connor, graduated from the CSOM in 2025.
+Their daughter graduated from the Carroll School of Management (CSOM) in 2020, and their youngest son graduated from the CSOM in 2025.